NolanDon/Rails-Project/README.md

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+# Nolans "Jungle" Project (Lighthouse Labs)

+## Background
+This project was completed as of Week 10 in the Web Development bootcamp at Lighthouse Labs.
+I inherited an existing code base in a language with barely any prior experience with the codebase, ecosystem and framework.

+## Functional Requirements
+There are multiple goals to this project:

+- Become familiar with Ruby and the Rails framework
+- Learn how to navigate an existing code-base
+- Use existing code style and approach to implement new features in unfamiliar territory
+- Apply previous learning tactics to research and become familiar with a new paradigm, language and framework
+- A simulation of the real world where feature and bug-fix requests are listed instead of step-by-step instructions on how to implement a solution

 # Jungle
 ## Home Page